kumaran-is/ngrx-shopping-cart/README.md

-# Angular Ngrx Shopping Cart
+# Angular NgRx Shopping Cart

-In this demo repo, we'll see how to add and remove shopping products to cart using Angular and NGRX.
+In this demo repo, we'll see how to add and remove shopping products to cart using Angular and NgRx.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1